J. J. Jansen: Carolina Panthers

 On February 7, 2016, Jansen was part of the Panthers team that played in Super Bowl 50.
 In the game, the Panthers fell to the Denver Broncos by a score of 24–10.

 On February 17, 2016, the Panthers signed Jansen to a five-year, $5.5 million contract extension.

 In Week 3 of the 2020 NFL season against the Los Angeles Chargers, Jansen recovered a punt at the Chargers' one-yard-line near the end of the fourth quarter.
-The Chargers failed their winning drive by less than 25 yards, the length of a touchback.
+The Chargers failed their winning drive by less than 20 yards, the length of a touchback.

 On March 17, 2021, Jansen re-signed with the Panthers on a one-year contract.

 On February 9, 2022, Jansen signed a one-year contract extension with the Panthers.

 On November 27, 2022, Jansen tied former longtime Panthers kicker John Kasay for most games played for the franchise (221).

-Jansen signed a one-year contract extension on February 20, 2023.
+Jansen signed a one-year contract extension on February 20, 2023, and again the following year on March 11, 2024.
+After playing in all 17 games for Carolina during the 2024 season, Jansen re-signed with the team on a one-year contract on February 14, 2025.